Christopher Keyser

 Christopher Adam Keyser (born 1960) is an American producer and writer of primetime dramas.
 He is best known for creating the television series The Society and Party of Five.

 Early life

-Keyser was born to a Jewish family on Long Island, New York.
-He attended Harvard College and Harvard Law School in Cambridge, Massachusetts.
-In college, he was the president of the Harvard University Debate Council.
-Keyser became involved in theater during his last two years at Harvard College, appearing in a number of theatrical productions.
+Keyser grew up in Merrick, a hamlet on Long Island, New York, in a Jewish family.
+He attended Harvard College, where he was president of the Harvard University Debate Council.
+He became involved in theater during his last two years, and appeared in Harvard College theatrical productions.
 He went on to Harvard Law School, from which he graduated with honors and received offers of employment from various New York City law firms.

-During law school, however, Keyser became focused on screenwriting; while there he met future writing partner Amy Lippman.
-While in New York City, Keyser and Lippman formed a writing partnership.
+While Keyser was in law school, he took a playwriting class where he met future writing partner Amy Lippman, then an undergraduate English student.
+Keyser and Lippman formed a writing partnership in New York City after their graduation in 1985, where Lippman wrote for soap operas such as Santa Barbara and Loving and Keyser worked as a lawyer as well as a speechwriter for political figures including 1988 presidential candidate Bruce Babbitt.